Reading Weed Control Services

 Safe Handling, Storage & Disposal of Weed Control Products Under Massachusetts Regulations

 Massachusetts regulations require that all weed control products be stored in locked, ventilated areas at least 100 feet from wells or water supplies, with temperature control (40-90°F).
-Inventory must be managed on a first in, first out (FIFO) basis, and security measures prevent unauthorized access.
-Applicators must use PPE as specified on product labels and Safety Data Sheets, and mix chemicals in dedicated areas to prevent spills.
-Equipment must be decontaminated between uses, and containers must be triple-rinsed before disposal.
-Leftover chemicals should be brought to hazardous waste events; disposal in drains, soil, or trash is prohibited.
-Emergency response plans must be in place, with coordination from the Reading Fire Department and municipal emergency services.
+Inventory must be managed using FIFO (first in, first out) and secured against unauthorized access.
+PPE selection is based on product labels and Safety Data Sheets.
+Mixing and loading should occur in dedicated areas to prevent spills, and equipment must be decontaminated between uses.
+Empty containers must be triple-rinsed and documented, with disposal at hazardous waste events.
+Disposal in drains, soil, or trash is strictly prohibited.
+Emergency response protocols include first aid, spill containment, and coordination with the Fire Department.

 What Neighborhoods Do We Serve Throughout Reading, MA?